-The Buderim Foundation is one of a growing number of community foundations in Australia.
+The Buderim Foundation is one of 34 community foundations in Australia.
 It is a philanthropic, not-for-profit organisation registered under the Commonwealth Corporations Act.
 It has Deductable Gift Recipient (DGR) status which means donations to the Buderim Foundation can be tax deductable.

 The Buderim Foundation was launched by the former Governor General of Australia, Dame Quentin Bryce, AC, CVO, on 6 April, 2004.